Gradient-based search of quantum phases: discovering unconventional fractional Chern insulators: Target-phase loss function

-where the maximum is taken over a finite sampling of flux values $\{ \Phi_j \}$.
-By construction, $\mathcal{L}(\mathbf{p}) < 0$ if and only if $\ell(\mathbf{p}, \Phi_j) < 0$ for every $\Phi_j$, guaranteeing that the ground‐state degeneracy and corresponding gap persist under adiabatic flux insertion~\cite{laughlin1981flux, oshikawa_commens_2000}, which is equivalent to twisting the boundary conditions.
+where the maximum is taken over a user-defined finite sampling of flux values $\{ \Phi_j \}$.
+By construction, $\mathcal{L}(\mathbf{p}) < 0$ if and only if $\ell(\mathbf{p}, \Phi_j) < 0$ for every $\Phi_j$, guaranteeing that the ground‐state degeneracy and corresponding gap persist under the sampled fluxes.
 Although the $\min$ and $\max$ functions introduce non-differentiable points in the loss landscape, $\mathcal{L}(\mathbf{p})$ remains piecewise differentiable almost everywhere.
-This enables the use of gradient‐based methods to find regions of parameter space for which $\mathcal{L}(\mathbf{p}) < 0$.
+This enables the use of gradient‐based methods to find regions of parameter space for which $\mathcal{L}(\mathbf{p}) < 0$\footnote{In general, it may be beneficial to also keep points with marginally positive loss in this step.
+This is because the searches are done at modest system sizes, which may be smaller than the phase's correlation length, so scaling up can lead to sizable gaps even if there is none at small clusters.}.
 Note that other physical properties of interest can be encoded as additional arguments of the $\max$ function in \cref{eq:general_loss}, underscoring its modularity.